ksonnet/ksonnet/docs/cli-reference/ks_prototype_use.md

 # Instantiate prototype 'io.ksonnet.pkg.single-port-deployment', using the
 # 'nginx' image.
 The expanded prototype is placed in
 # 'components/nginx-depl.jsonnet'.
+# The associated Deployment has metadata.name 'nginx-depl'.
 ks prototype use io.ksonnet.pkg.single-port-deployment nginx-depl \
-  --name=nginx                                                    \
   --image=nginx

 # Instantiate prototype 'io.ksonnet.pkg.single-port-deployment' using the
 # suffix, 'deployment'.
+(This works unless there is an ambiguity, e.g. another
-The expanded prototype is again placed in
+# prototype with 'deployment' in its name.)
+The expanded prototype is again
-# 'components/nginx-depl.jsonnet'.
-NOTE: if you have imported another
+# placed in 'components/nginx-depl.jsonnet'.
-# prototype with this suffix, this may resolve ambiguously for you.
+# The associated Deployment has metadata.name 'nginx' instead of 'nginx-depl'
+# (due to --name).
 ks prototype use deployment nginx-depl \
   --name=nginx                         \
   --image=nginx